pulp/pulpcore/docs/authentication/json_header.rst

 In a situation where it is not possible to use ``Basic Authentication`` Pulp can rely on a third-party service to authenticate a user.
-Using ``JSONHeaderRemoteAuthentication`` it's possible to receive a payload and even use ``JQ`` to filter it and obtain a user.
+Using ``JSONHeaderRemoteAuthentication`` it's possible to receive a payload and even use ``JQ`` to filter it and obtain the relevant data.
 The user is created in the database if one is not found.

 You can set ``AUTHENTICATION_JSON_HEADER`` and ``AUTHENTICATION_JSON_HEADER_JQ_FILTER`` to obtain a user given a header name and its value respectively::